🌋

 • There is a tremendous, although not necessarily immediately obvious value in the sharing circle format and it's valuable to preserve it.
 This has been particularly obvious in two circles when people really needed this safe space for deep sharing, which wouldn't have happened in a more spontaneous context.

 We decided to open up to more experiments with the next iteration of the circle, to see if we can combine the deep sharing space with more variety in activities and less format.
-See notes for the round 4.
+See notes for the .